Dr. Jean Twenge Is Available for Speaking Events

 SPEAKING

-Dr. Twenge is a sought-after speaker on generational differences, marketing across generations, generations in the workplace, youth mental health, iGen and GenZ, and teens, technology, and social media.
+Dr. Twenge is a sought-after speaker on generations in the workplace, parenting in the digital age, youth mental health, cultural trends, managing technology use, and school smartphone policies.
 If you are interested in retaining Dr. Twenge as a speaker, see here for speaking topics and rave reviews from previous audiences.

 RESEARCH